-Mugabe also became infamous also for gerrymandering elections, and for his regime’s land grabs from white farmers with little compensation.
+Mugabe also became infamous also for gerrymandering elections, and for his regime’s land grabs from white farmers with little compensation, while all the time blaming the colonial west for his nation’s woes.
 It was the subsequent failure of these farms that was a major cause of Zimbabwe’s financial crisis.
 Some of this land went directly to his own supporters leading to allegations of widespread corruption.
 The result of this economic mismanagement led to Weimar Republic-like hyper inflation, and 90% unemployment in Zimbabwe.

 Eventually, after four decades of economic suffering and repression, the people, his allies (the then Zuma-led government of South Africa refused to support him) and especially his underlings – had had enough.
-When Mugabe tried to get secure the succession of his unpopular second wife Grace to the Presidency by firing his then deputy Emmerson Mnangagwa, Mugabe was evicted from power in a military coup.
+When Mugabe tried to secure his succession to his unpopular second wife Grace to the Presidency by firing his then deputy Emmerson Mnangagwa, Mugabe was evicted from power in a military coup.
 Mnangagwa took over as President.

 Having been removed from office, by tacit consent of the new regime, the couple continued to live in luxurious seclusion in Harare – save for their usual expensive shopping trips abroad (Grace Mugabe was infamous for her lavish lifestyle) which were made with full diplomatic status.
 Latterly, these foreign visits were more for Mugabe’s medical treatment than for shopping, and it was during one of these medical trips to Singapore that Robert Mugabe eventually died.

-We give our condolences to Robert Mugabe’s family.
-However, we will NOT give our salute to Robert Mugabe as this would also imply approval of him and his actions.
+At this point, we give our condolences to Robert Mugabe’s family.
+However, we will NOT give our salute to Robert Mugabe as this would also imply our approval of him and his actions.
 And this we cannot do.

 On a much sadder note